 Say yes to supplements?

-There are tons of vitamins on the market—and here are some ways to know if you’re getting enough from your diet.
+There are tons of vitamins on the market.
 Before spending your hard-earned cash, consult with your doctor about your potential needs.
 Marianne Corso, RPh at Jersey Shore University Medical Center, recommends taking B Complex and vitamin D each day.
 “B Complex is a mix of both vitamins B and C,” she explains.
 “For vitamin D, I take D3 in 5000 units, and I feel both are good replacements for a multi-vitamin.”
 These are the vitamins and supplements nutritionists never take (so you shouldn’t either).

 Feeling run down